coderxio/coderxio-website/_posts/2021-01-28-modernizing-pharmacy-drug-procurement-with-apis.md

 So what do pharmacies use?
 Currently, the main way drugs are purchased by pharmacies from wholesalers is through a method called **electronic data interface (EDI)**.
 If we think of an API like a phone conversation, EDI is more like sending a fax.
 A key difference is that EDI is a one-way message with typically no automatic response.
 Another key difference is that while an API request and the object the request is about are bound together, an EDI is just a message with no real association to the objects referred to within the message.
 In other words, the EDI itself does not know anything about the product you are ordering, but an API would have access to all the available details about that product due to tight integration with the data model.

 What would a world look like if modern API technology was applied to pharmacy drug procurement?
 We’re glad you asked.
 We put together some before and after workflow diagrams of what the current process is and how it could be improved with APIs.
-Long story short, there could be a lot less time spent by a buyer doing manual work interacting with various systems, automatics substitutions for products on drug shortage, and possibly even lower costs.
+Long story short, there could be a lot less time spent by a buyer doing manual work interacting with various systems, automatic substitutions for products on drug shortage, and possibly even lower costs.

 ## Definitions